 - Osseodensification does not work in cortical bone.
-In (Type I/Dense Bone); use the ZGOTM Densah® Burs in Cutting Mode (CW) and reverse-out (CCW) to re-autograft.
+In (Type I/Dense Bone); use the ZGO[TM] Densah[®] Burs in Cutting Mode (CW) and reverse-out (CCW) to re-autograft.
 (Densify-Preserve after Cut Protocol). - Traditional guided surgery may present a higher risk of implant failure due to its limitation in allowing the needed bouncing technique and adequate irrigation.
-Use the ZGOTM C-Guide® and Guided Keys for zygomatic guided surgery. (p68) - 3.
-Avoid Densifying Xenograft. - Do not apply lateral pressure when drilling with the ZGOTM Tapered Pilot Drill.
+Use the ZGO[TM] C-Guide[®] and Guided Keys for zygomatic guided surgery. (p68) - 3.
+Avoid Densifying Xenograft. - 4.
+Do not apply lateral pressure when drilling with the ZGO[TM] Tapered Pilot Drill.

 The general health of dental implant patient candidates should be carefully evaluated prior to treatment.
 Patients with serious medical problems or in poor health should not receive dental implant treatment.
 Patients with medical problems such as: compromised immune system, drug or alcohol abuse, uncontrollable bleeding, endocrine disorders or titanium allergy should be carefully evaluated prior to treatment or excluded.
-Clinician judgement and experience should be applied in conjunction with this suggestive use protocol.
+Clinician experience and judgment should be used in conjunction with the Implant System Drilling Protocol recommendation and suggested use protocols.
 Do not apply lateral pressure when drilling with the pilot drill.